Not Yet Published

 “What’s your asking price?”
 Andrew inquires.

-I think I’d be a good father, but sadly, that’s not in the cards for me.
+I think I’d be a good father, but that’s not in the cards for me.
 I had my chance and blew it.
-Then I got diagnosed—probably karmic justice for what I did to Kristine.
-After that, what woman would want someone with my condition to father her children?
+Then I got diagnosed.
+After that, what woman would want someone with my condition to raise her children?

 An image pops into my head, a family portrait I’ve imagined countless times.
-Kristine standing on the right in a yellow sundress.
-Me on the left in a navy polo shirt.
+Kristine in a yellow sundress.
+Me in a navy polo shirt.
 And between us, smiling shyly, a brown-haired little girl with Kristine’s emerald eyes and my dimples.
 A lump forms in my throat.
 What I want most is forever beyond my grasp.
+And I’m about to get a close-up look at what I’ve missed out on.

 Chapter 2